 The voted increase of the state minimum wage has affected all county government offices.
-This unfunded mandate has caused a burden on Union County's budget.
+This unfunded mandate has caused a burden on Union County's budget, and continues to be difficult to make our budget balanced with our limited revenue.